rfo909/CFT/README.md

 git pull origin master
 ```

-*NOTE:* The above example, where we enter a command line for an external program directly, is
+*NOTE:* entering a command line for an external program like this, is
 only supported interactively.
-It is *not valid CFT program code*.
+It is *not valid CFT function code*.

-To create a function "Pull" to do the same (so we can automate it):
+To create a function "Pull" to do the same:

 ```
 Dir.run("git","pull","origin","master")